 On Grading Records

-THIS ARTICLE on grading records reprints the article Grading The Records that appeared in the fifth edition of Goldmine’s Price Guide To Collectible Record Albums (Krause Publications, 1996).
+THIS ARTICLE about grading records reprints the article Grading The Records that appeared in the fifth edition of Goldmine’s Price Guide To Collectible Record Albums (Krause Publications, 1996).
 This was the last book that I authored for Goldmine but this system has been used in one manner or another by every author since.

 It is not an exact reprint: I made some corrections, added a few things, and modified the layout for a more readable look on the pages of a blog.